Colin McRae Rally and Dirt: Colin McRae: Dirt (2007)

 At E3 2006, Codemasters revealed that a new McRae game was in development for Microsoft Windows, Xbox 360 and PlayStation 3, titled Colin McRae: Dirt in Europe, and Dirt: Colin McRae Off-Road in the United States.

 The title was released on 15 June 2007 in Europe and on 19 June in North America for Microsoft Windows and Xbox 360.
 The PlayStation 3 version was released on 14 September.

 Colin McRae: Dirt 2 (2009)

 In November 2008, Codemasters unveiled a sequel to the successful Colin McRae: Dirt; it was released in September 2009.
 The game is available on PlayStation 3, PlayStation Portable, Wii, Xbox 360 Nintendo DS, and Microsoft Windows.
 The game is built upon an improved version of the Ego game engine that powered the previous game, as well as a comprehensive online mode.
-The game was a dedication to Colin McRae featuring videos and a special tournament in his honor.
+The game was dedicated to Colin McRae, who had died in 2007, featuring videos and a special tournament in his honor.